Ultra23Ahan/modulink/JOURNAL.md

 # June 24: Selected battery configuration, and did some wiring

-I decided to use 2 18650 batteries in a 2S configuration, because I realized that a 2P2S was just too overkill for 3 tiny DC motors, and I don't need 1-3 hrs of continuous runtime, and I don't think anyone else does either, but I will make more battery packs later on after the first one.
+I decided to use 2 18650 batteries in a 2S configuration, because I realized that a 2P2S was just too overkill for 3 tiny DC motors, and I don't need more than 45 of continuous runtime, and I don't think anyone else does either, but in care they do I will make battery packs later of various sizes after the first one(which is a 2S).
 For now, this is not a battery pack, it is only some loose batteries wired, I am going to make a battery holder later on as a seperate project.

 I attempted to use KiCad but then realized that I don't know how to use it, tried to learn it for some time, then gave up, and I then proceeded to get stuck on the BMS part because KiCad does not have a BMS component and I did not have the knowledge and patience to figure it out, so I made a wiring diagram(using AI).